GitHub-Insight-ANZ-Lab/copilot-lab-home-gallery-angular/labs/exercise-4.md

 This step adds the markup to the details page that displays the form.
 Open `src/app/details/details.component.ts`.

-In the `DetailsComponent` decorator metadata, ask copilot to update the `template` HTML in the `<-- add form fields here -->` section to produce actual form and fields, it could look like below image.
+In the `DetailsComponent` decorator metadata, ask copilot to add the `template` form HTML in the end of the page to have actual form and fields, it could look like below image.

 ![alt text](imgs/exec3-form.png)